Chart Color Schemes

 Hope Island lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of Hope Island is around 18,220.
-This reflects an increase of 3,698 people since the 2021 Census, which reported a population of 14,522.
-The change was inferred from the resident population of 17,444 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1,154 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,278 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Hope Island's growth since the 2021 census at 25.5% exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 69.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Hope Island statistical area (Lv2) is around 18,198.
+This figure reflects a growth of 3,676 people since the 2021 Census, marking a 25.3% increase from the previous population count of 14,522.
+The latest ERP data release by the ABS in June 2024, combined with an additional 1,154 validated new addresses since the Census date, contributes to this estimated resident population of 17,462.
+This results in a density ratio of 1,277 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
+The Hope Island (SA2) experienced a growth rate of 25.3% since the 2021 census, surpassing the non-metro area's growth rate of 8.8% and the national average, indicating its status as a significant growth leader in the region.
+Interstate migration accounted for approximately 69.0% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a significant population increase is forecast for Hope Island, expected to expand by 7,557 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 37.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections are applied where necessary.
+Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's non-metropolitan areas, with the Hope Island (SA2) expected to expand by 7,559 persons to 2041, reflecting an overall increase of 37.3% over the 17-year period.

 Frequently Asked Questions - Population